Build5Nines/terraform-azurerm-region-naming/README.md

 * Region abbreviation (canonical + overridable)
 * Environment

-It then passes that suffix to the upstream Azure naming module so you can access every supported Azure resource name through a single exported `prefix` object.
+It then passes that suffix to the upstream Azure naming module so you can access every supported Azure resource name through a single exported `resources` object.

 ---
 ## Highlights